UDISE Plus BRC Data Rejection 2026-27 – What Each Rejection Means and How to Fix It

 Common causes:

-• A teacher who joined in August 2026 was not added to the Teacher Module before submission
+• The operator did not add a teacher who joined in August 2026 to the Teacher Module before submission

 • A teacher who transferred out is still showing as active in your module

-• A retired teacher was not updated to inactive status
+• The operator did not update a retired teacher to inactive status

-• A guest or contract teacher was entered with a qualification category they do not have, causing their record to fail validation silently
+• The operator entered a guest or contract teacher with a qualification category they do not have, causing their record to fail validation silently

 Fix: Open Teacher Module.
 Check every active teacher against your physical attendance register and service books.
 Add missing teachers.
 Mark inactive teachers.
 Update any incorrect qualification or status fields.
-Request BRC unlock if Teacher Module was already submitted.
+Request BRC unlock if you already submitted the Teacher Module.

 Rejection Reason 5: Blank Remarks — What to Do When BRC Doesn't Explain

-The data was returned.
+The BRC returned the data.
 The remarks field says nothing — or just "Review required."
 You have no idea what to fix.

 What to do:

 1. Call the Block MIS Coordinator directly.
 Do not send a message or email — call.
-Ask specifically: "Which section was returned and what specific value triggered the return?"
+Ask specifically: "Which section did BRC return and what specific value triggered the return?"

 2. If the BRC is unavailable, look at your dashboard for any color-coded flags or icons on specific module sections — some portals show section-level flags even without written remarks